samuel21119/Intel-i9-10900-Gigabyte-Z490-Vision-G-Hackintosh/README.md

 - Now

-  Unlocked CFG-Lock via `CFGLock.efi`, thanks to [this post](https://www.tonymacx86.com/threads/gigabyte-z490-vision-d-thunderbolt-3-i5-10400-amd-rx-580.298642/).
-So `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` is disabled.
+  ~~Unlocked CFG-Lock via `CFGLock.efi`, thanks to [this post](https://www.tonymacx86.com/threads/gigabyte-z490-vision-d-thunderbolt-3-i5-10400-amd-rx-580.298642/).
+So `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` is disabled.~~
+  Updated BIOS to version F6, it have native CFG Lock switcher in BIOS menu.

 ## BIOS Setting